ct-js/ct-js/app/data/ct.libs/desktop/docs/App and Window Management.md

 # Desktop features - App & Window Management

 Since ct.js desktop exports use [Electron](https://electronjs.org/), the app and window can be managed using javascript.
-With the help of [IPC (Inter-Process Communication) in Electron](https://www.electronjs.org/docs/latest/tutorial/ipc) and this ct.desktop module, you can easily controll your app and it's window in ct.js!
+With the help of [IPC (Inter-Process Communication) in Electron](https://www.electronjs.org/docs/latest/tutorial/ipc) and this module, ct.desktop, you can easily controll your app and it's window in ct.js!

-You can change the default settings of your app and its window in the project settings section, without using this module.
-This module is only neccecary to change these settings in-game and set more advanced options.
+The default behavior of your game's desktop exports can be set under `Project` > `Render Options` > `Desktop builds`.
+This module, ct.desktop, lets you change these settings in-game; programatically.
+It also lets you set some more advanced settings.

-Below is a list of methods and functions that ct.desktop provides for interacting with the app lifecycle and window.
+Below is a list of methods and functions that ct.desktop provides for interacting with the app and it's window.

 ## .quit()